rschristopher/ischristtrue.com/src/truth.md

  absurdity and nihilism
- (and what better way to understand modernity than the observation that absurdity is the preference and knowable truth is absurd).
+ (and what better way to understand modernity than the observation that knowable truth will seem absurd).
 The very idea of knowable objective truth presupposes these seemingly outrageous claims -- that you are